jackdewinter/pymarkdown/issues.md

 - is there a rule that can detect a possible front-matter header and trigger? i.e. something looks like front-matter and should be interpretted as front-matter
+- within a given list or block quote, should only have one pattern of container tokens

+### Other

 - scan for `POGGER.debug(` and look for str() and other such things that are not necessary